SueRtx/StorytimeFunProject/README.md

   * Run $npm run start to open a web server to view the site

 ## Known Bugs

-  * Only work with screen size 90% or less.
+  * Work best with screen size 90% or less.
   * If using a windows computer open package.json and confirm that the scripts:start line looks like this:
   * "start": "npm run build & webpack-dev-server --open --mode development"*
   * If using a Mac computer open package.json and confirm that the scripts:start line looks like this:
   * "start": "npm run build; webpack-dev-server --open --mode development"*

 ## Technologies Used